SteveJustin1963/tec-Plot-PCB/README.md

 The aduino firmware used for this is available for download via github.
 See here: https://github.com/dherrendoerfer/uCN...
-It is published under GPLv2 and should be considered beta quality.
+It is published under GPLv2 and should be considered beta quality."